 Researchers from the 17th century who discovered the study techniques used today were most deserving for the development of demography.
 The founder of demography was John Graunt.
 Ever since the old cultures and civilizations, the issues of population development within the scope of the total development of society have been the topics of interest.
 A famous demographic theory was presented by Thomas Robert Malthus, an English economist, and similar considerations are still relevant.
 Malthus expressed his concern regarding disproportion of growth rates of population and resources.

 Modern demography did not come to life as an independent discipline until the middle of the previous century when the studies became more massive and were initiated by a large population increase of the world population.
 Demography has a long tradition in Serbia.

 Demography examines and studies changes in the number of inhabitants, natural movement (natality and mortality), formation and dissolution of marriages, all forms of population migrations.
 The subject matter of demography is also population structure according to different features such as age and sex structure, economic, educational, nationality and religion, structure by nationality and religion, marital status.
 Demography examines and studies the laws and regularities in population changes under the influence of natality and mortality, population mobility and their structures.

 Demographic development is synonymous to the complex process of population growth involving natural and migrational population movement and changes in all the population structures and their interaction within the scope of action of economic and social, biological, psychological and other factors that directly or indirectly cause or steer population growth in a specific way.

 Head of the chair

 Ph.D.
 Gordana Vojkovic, full professor

 Ph.D.
 Vera Gligorijevic, assistant professor

 Ph.D.
-Aleksandar Knezevic, associate professor
+Aleksandar Knezevic, assistant professor